dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 Conduits now have an "empowered" system, which will unlock passively as you rank up your renown.
 All this does is make one of the Conduit input slots gold, which will add two ranks to the conduit - so bumping 252 (the 9.1 max) up to 278 ilevel.
 This means that you want your most impactful Conduits to be at the bottom (top on screen?) of the tree so they're empowered first.

+Empowering simply means +2 ilevel ranks to the conduit, so a 252 is increased to a 278, 226 to 252, etc

 Other than this, there are now two new conduits, which are both looking extremely underwhelming.

 **Adaptive Armor Fragment**

 ![image](https://cdn.discordapp.com/attachments/337894455589994517/860501050486161438/unknown.png)

-At ilvl 226, this averages to ~25 more agility, which as our other Conduits are pretty strong, this won't really see a place.
+At ilvl 226 this conduit averages to ~25 more agility.
+Our other Conduits are pretty strong, so this won't see any use.

 **Condensed Anima Sphere**